 Anslo Garrick in The Blacklist.
 He's given the task of capturing Red and no shortage of resources, and yet he barely pulls it off because he can't control his temper and becomes entirely focused on trying to force Red to open the cell in which he's trapped himself.

-Angelus of the Buffy Verse can be guilty of some really moronic acts.
+Angelus can be guilty of some really moronic acts.
 Lashing out at allies and preferring torture For the Evulz instead of just killing those in his way is Tuesday for him.
 Killing the demon that would have allowed him to win for keeps, on the other hand, is just Chaotic Stupid.

 Any heel who clearly has the match won but can't resist posing for or taunting the crowd, or further assaulting the helpless face, when he should just go for the pin then and there.

 Any ally of a heel wrestler challenging a face champion for a title who will enter the ring and strike the champion for no apparent reason, thus getting their partner disqualified (though this actually makes sense if the heel is the one who is champion, since a champion can get disqualified and still keep the title).
 Sometimes the interfering ally will weakly try to justify this by claiming to have wanted to "help" his friend, which is not only completely ridiculous but kind of insulting as well, particularly if the challenger who was just "helped" is the interferer's superior.

 Or sometimes the ally will at least try to wait until the ref's back is turned to do something.
 Of course, the ally will usually fail in their effort and end up getting their ass kicked.